stevepolitodesign/rails-code-along/README.md

 # Rails Code Along

-This free course will teach you how to build, test, troubleshoot and launch a REAL production Rails application.
+This course will teach you how to build, test, troubleshoot, and launch a REAL production Rails application.

 [Start Course](https://railscodealong.com/)